 1. Random/cute/shared e-mail accounts

 E-mail accounts are free.
-There’s no reason not to sign up for your own.
-Yet many mid-career professionals share an e-mail account with a significant other or the entire family, generating addresses such as email@example.com or firstname.lastname@example.org..Also stay away from cutesy addresses.
+If you are a regional sales manager, there’s no reason for you to share an email with your spouse.
+Yet many mid-career professionals share an e-mail account with a significant other or the entire family, generating addresses such as email@example.com or firstname.lastname@example.org.
+Also stay away from cutesy addresses.
 After all, email@example.com, you can always share your admiration of Lepidoptera with colleagues after you’ve been hired.
 Ditto for offensive, flirtatious or sexual e-mail addresses.

 Think we’re exaggerating?
 These are actual e-mail accounts cited by Jillian Zavitz, who’s responsible for hiring as the programs manager for TalktoCanada.com, an online English language-training course based in Canada.
 (We’ve changed the domain names to protect the innocent.)

 Instead, adopt an address that incorporates the name you use professionally on your resume and cover letter.